What the symbol is.

 zero and time is not experienced.
 So a photon is born and destroyed in a

-timeless instant.
+timeless instant even if it travels the length of the universe.
 Not so trippy, standard physics.
-Well, it's space
+Well, it's

 without space there is no separation, ergo all photons are the same nameless